Meal kit delivery is having a moment again, thanks to the pandemic accelerating dining-at-home trends.

 “I had to work really closely with our engineering team to figure out how to make that whole system work,” she said.

-There’s lots of complexity around the packaging in particular.
+There’s a lot of complexity around the packaging in particular.
 Meal kits are known for having a “packaging problem” and often use what feels like an excessive amount of cardboard, ice packs and insulation in each shipment.
 But some amount of this material is necessary, since companies are shipping perishable items.

 Tovala spends a lot of time thinking about how to improve its shipment and insulation materials — to cut costs, increase shelf life and keep customers from “getting annoyed,” Kabala said.